3sannasia/Satellite-Signal-Sentry/README.md

     - device stays recorded in the connected_devices_history table
 - The CesiumJS frontend uses the data to populate the globe with device locations and satellites in real-time
 - ChartJS charts are displayed
+    - cpu temperatures over time
-    - cpu temperatures,
+    - cpu frequency over time
-    - TDOP (time dilution of precision)
+    - TDOP (time dilution of precision) over time
-    - cumulative satellite signal strength over time
+    - current satellite signal strength

-### Features - TODO Add Pictures
+### Features
 1. 3D Visualization of gps locations on the Earth
 2. Satellites orbitting the Earth in real-time
 3. See what satellites your gps device is using
-4. See ChartJS graphs on clicking device
+4. Click on device location or name to be redirected to generated graphs of cpu-temp, cpu-freq, TDOP (time dilution of precision), and used satellite PRN and their satellite strengths
 ### Testing
-- Run pytests
-- ```TODO```
+- run ```./run_gps_api.sh```
+- Navigate to the FastAPI docs ```http://127.0.0.1:5003/docs```

 ## Changes from Project Proposal
 - Initial plans of restricting GNSS and switch GNSS constellation automatically if massive spike in latency scrapped.
 This is because there is not an ideal way to measure latency other than using TDOP and satellite strength.
 We also realized the receiver automatically switches if necessary and ublox commands already exist to restrict GNSS constellations